-3. PROCESS FOR SETTING & REVIEWING KPIs RESPONSIBILITY KEY ACTIONS PARTY(IES) RESP.
+RESPONSIBILITY KEY ACTIONS PARTY(IES) RESP.
 FOR ACTIONING Prescribed process for setting Key Performance Indicators Confirmation required that the PMS prescribes a process of setting KPI's Planning; HODs Prescribed process for the Review of the Key Performance Indicators Confirmation that the PMS prescribes an annual performance review process for the review of KPIs Planning; HODs Developing KPIs Proof required that the municipality's PMS sets KPIs which are used as a yardstick for measuring performance, including outcomes and impact Planning; HODs Proof required that the community through a forum was allowed to participate in the setting of appropriate KPIs for the municipality Planning; HODs Reviewing the KPIs Proof that the municipality does review its KPIs on an annual basis in accordance with the PMS's review process Planning; HODs Evaluating the Key Performance Indicators Proof required that the KPIs are reflected in the IDP of the municipality Planning; HODs Ensure that KPIs set include the general national KPIs prescribed according to Regulation 10 Dev Planning Include KPIs for all municipal entities and Service Providers with whom the municipality has entered into a service delivery agreement Planning; HODs

-RESPONSIBILITY KEY ACTIONS PARTY(IES) RESP.
-FOR ACTIONING Prescribed process for setting Performance targets Confirmation that the municipality's PMS prescribes process for setting performance targets Planning; MM; HODs Setting Performance targets Ensure performance targets are set in terms of the PMS Planning; MM; HODs Ensure that Community involvement was sought in setting Performance targets for the municipality Planning; Depts If the IDP and subsequently the KPIs were amended, confirm that performance targets were also amended in accordance with the amendments of the KPIs Planning; Depts Evaluating the Performance targets s Proof that targets were set for each of the KPIS Planning; Dep Ensure that the performance targets are practical and realistic and measure the efficiency, effectiveness, quality and impact of the performance of the municipality and its constituencies Planning; Depts
+4. PROCESS FOR SETTING PERFORM.
+3. PROCESS FOR SETTING PERFORMANCE TARGETS RESPONSIBILITY KEY ACTIONS PARTY(IES) RESP.
+FOR ACTIONING Prescribed process for setting Performance targets Confirmation that the municipality's PMS prescribes process for setting performance targets Planning; MM; HODs Setting Performance targets Ensure performance targets are set in terms of the PMS Planning; MM; HODs Ensure that Community involvement was sought in setting Performance targets for the municipality Planning; Depts If the IDP and subsequently the KPIs were amended, confirm that performance targets were also amended in accordance with the amendments of the KPIs Planning; Depts Evaluating the Performance targets Proof that targets were set for each of the KPIS Planning; Depts Ensure that the performance targets are practical and realistic and measure the efficiency, effectiveness, quality and impact of the performance of the municipality and its constituencies Planning; Depts

-RESPONSIBILITY KEY ACTIONS PARTY(IES) RESP.
-FOR ACTIONING Framework to track the Confirmation that the municipality has a framework in terms of Planning; Depts performance of staff its PMS to track performance of staff and Service Providers and Service Providers of the Municipality Service delivery process Ensure that all municipal staff reported in accordance with their MM; HOD's lines of accountability and at the required intervals Proof that each service provider has reported to the municipality HOD's in accordance with their responsibilities and at the required reporting intervals Ensure that resource allocation to service providers is in HOD's accordance with the municipality's development priorities and objectives Evaluating the Proof required that the framework has clarified breakdown of HOD's framework for the performance targets at all levels of the organization
+5. TRACK PERFORMANCE OF STAFF AND SERVICE PROVIDERS RESPONSIBILITY KEY ACTIONS PARTY(IES) RESP.
+F ACTIONING Framework to track the performance of staff and Service Providers of the Municipality Confirmation that the municipality has a framework in terms of its PMS to track performance of staff and Service Providers Planning; Depts i Service delivery process Ensure that all municipal staff reported in accordance with their lines of accountability and at the required intervals Proof that each service provider has reported to the municipality in accordance with their responsibilities and at the required reporting intervals MM; HOD's Ensure that resource allocation to service providers is in accordance with the municipality's development priorities and objectives HOD's Evaluating the framework for the Proof required that the framework has clarified breakdown of performance targets at all levels of the organization HOD's

-RESPONSIBILITY KEY ACTIONS PARTY(IES) ACTIONING RESP.
+5. TRACK PERFORMANCE OF STAFF AND SERVICE PROVIDERS RESPONSIBILITY KEY ACTIONS PARTY(IES) ACTIONING RESP.
 FOR tracking of the performance of the municipality's staff and Ensure that the framework clarifies the lines of accountability within the municipality and the intervals for reporting thereto (Staff & SPs) MM; HOD's service providers Ensure that framework clarifies methods for tracking performance of municipality's staff and that of Service Providers HOD's